Best Cheap Board Games on a Budget- Ranked & Reviewed (2019)

 If you aren’t a fan of Fluxx, an alternative game to check out is We Didn’t Playtest This at All.
 Both are between $12-15.

-Codenames is a social word game where two teams (red & blue) will face off trying to find their agents in the field.
+Codenames is an educational social word game where two teams (red & blue) will face off trying to find their agents in the field.
 A square grid of cards contains seemingly random words.
 Each square will represent either red or blue spies, innocent civilians, or an assassin.
 One player will be the spymaster and try to direct their team to pick the correct cards on the board to find their colored agents.

 Codenames is a fantastic party game that uses words.
 Unlike most other party games, it promotes teamwork and conversation.
 The setup and variations that come with Codenames are varied enough that you could continually play the game over and over without anyone memorizing the setup.